gonzrona/hackathon/README.md

 ## 2D_Program

+Uses OpenMP, we have no purely sequential code.

 ### solver_functions

 The directory solver_functions contains two files, server.c and DST.c.
 These two files contain the solver that we will focus on in the Hackathon.